Books Set in Asia: Southern Countries

 Miraculously, she survived, and the attack emboldened her instead of silencing her.
 Her ongoing efforts to support education for girls led her from Pakistan to the UN.
 She also became the youngest Nobel Peace Prize laureate.

 There is also a Young Readers Edition with the same title.
-The two editions are difficult to distinguish based on their covers, so be sure to double-check when purchasing the book or checking it out from the library.
+The two editions are difficult to distinguish based on their covers, so be sure to double-check and select the version you prefer when purchasing the book or checking it out from the library.

 Great Reclamation book cover